fabioarnold/tigerbeetle/src/vopr_hub/SETUP.md

-# VOPR and VOPR Hub Setup
+# VOPR Hub Setup
+* Follow these instructions to setup the VOPR Hub, along with several full-time VOPR simulators, on a dedicated testing machine.*
 Install Go:
 ```bash
 sudo add-apt-repository ppa:longsleep/golang-backports